fivdi/epoll/README.md

   * Epoll.EPOLLET
   * Epoll.EPOLLONESHOT

-## Example
+## Raspberry Pi Example

+The following example shows how epoll can be used to detect interrupts from a momentary push button connected to GPIO #18 (pin P1-12) on the Raspberry Pi.

-Export GPIO #18 as an interrupt generating input.
+Export GPIO #18 as an interrupt generating input using the pi-export script from the examples directory.

+    $ [sudo] pi-export

 ```bash
 #!/bin/sh